Bull Curry: Professional wrestling career

+Early years (1913–1930s)

 Born on May 2, 1913, he lived in the east end of Hartford, Connecticut.
 He was of Lebanese descent, and grew up with five siblings.
 At the age of sixteen, Curry left high school and joined the circus in order to help provide for his four brothers and sisters.
 His job at the circus was that of the “tough man” who took on all comers from the audience in a fight.
 He had 65 straight wins without anyone going past one 5-minute round.
 In 1939, Curry joined the Hartford Police Department, where he put his “tough man” background to good use in the streets, quickly earning him a reputation for toughness.
 In a probably apocryphal story presumably devised by wrestling promoters to explain his nickname, Curry wrestled to the ground a wild steer bull that had broken out of the Hartford stockyard and run wild in the streets.